rolancerlaux/README.md/README.md

 My name is Rodrigo, I am originally graduated as a physiotherapist at the Federal University of Minas Gerais.

-In this profile you guys will find all the projects I am working on!
+In this profile you guys will find all the projects I am working on.
 I hope you guys enjoy it!

 ### About me: